soverenio/docs/docs/architecture/traffic-interception.md

     9.3 Requests to the following URLs: `/metrics`, `/healthz`, `/api/health`, `/api/v2/alive`, `/api/v2/detect`

-10. The collected pairs are stored in a buffer.
-Eventually the Interceptor writes them to a dedicated Kafka topic (Kafka here is a separate component of the Soveren Agent, a part of the processing and messaging system).
-If for whatever reason Kafka is not available for too long, the Interceptor flushes the buffer, therefore losing some of the collected information
+10. The compiled pairs are stored in a buffer.
+Eventually, the Interceptor forwards them to a dedicated Kafka topic (In this context, Kafka is a standalone component of the Soveren Agent, forming part of the processing and messaging system).
+If Kafka is unavailable for a significant duration, the Interceptor clears the buffer, resulting in the loss of some collected information.

 ## Required permissions